Skin Cancer

 - Radiation Therapy — Radiation therapy is used for difficult-to-treat tumors, either because of their location, severity or persistence.

-- Surgical Excision — In this treatment the tumor is surgically removed and stitched up.
+- Surgical Excision — The tumor is surgically removed and stitched up.

 Squamous Cell Carcinoma